(Male, Age 33) from chicago, IL

 This is a REAL-LIFE job profile written by a Male aged 33 who works as a Sales Manager in chicago, IL.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 I work for Chicago Harley Davidson.
 We are located in Chicago obviously.
 We are currently the number one Harley davidson Dealer in the Midwest (thanks to me).
 Our store is 100,000 Square feet.
 We even have a Museum upstairs.
 It is one of the nicest dealerships in the United States.
 Harley Davidson Dealerships are privately owned franchises, so I am directly responsible for the profit we make and I report directly to the private owner (a.k.a.
 Dealer Principal)